 In rare cases, we’ve run into houses where someone caulked the bottom edge of the lap siding.
 This caused lots of wood rot problems.
 This is another situation where caulking, incorrectly applied, causes big problems.
 Your home is designed to shed moisture.
 Gravity, the constant inevitable force, makes water never run uphill.
 Caulking the bottom edge of lap siding essentially seals moisture into the interface between the lap siding and the sub framing and holds it there.
 Bottom edges of siding/trim/whatever generally aren’t to be caulked.
 If any moisture gets in, it will follow gravity and as long as it can escape it will.

 Most new construction being built is built with James Hardie Siding or LP Smart Side Siding.
 Some earlier generations of smart side (those between early 1990s and 2000) we see rot on.
 The newer smart side (mostly anything built after 2000) is a great siding material and if maintained resists rot well.
 Normally where we see rot on a smart side home isn’t due to a fault of the siding, but a bad design.
 Often it’s at the end of a gutter run where the gutter returns into the siding along a roof pitch.
 Water running off the roof gets between the end of the gutter and the siding.
-If the builders installed the gutters before painting, that little piece of siding between the end of the gutter and the siding didn’t get painted.
+If the Kansas City roofing contractors or home builders installed the gutters before painting, that little piece of siding between the end of the gutter and the siding didn’t get painted.
 No paint protection plus water at every rain equals wood rot eventually.

 The only other common area we see smart side rot is the case of bushes being right up next to the house.
 In these scenarios the bottom edge of the smart side panel near the foundation will rot due to the bush holding moisture in near the home.